From 1 December 2017, the Pap Smear in Australia is being replaced by the Cervical Screening Test.

 The test frequency has changed from 2 to 5 years.
 This is because the new test looks directly for the human papillomavirus (HPV), whereas the Pap smear looked for changes in the cervix cells.

 The test is more accurate, and will help to reduce deaths by cervical cancer by 30%.
 Of those that do die from cervical cancer, 80% had never been screened, or screened regularly.
 A simple screen will help to identify this easily treatable disease.

 The age that screening should begin has changed to 25.
 Women should be screened up to the age of 74.
-You can however get screened as early as you like.

 National Cancer Screening Registry

 The new Cervical Screening Test will be supported by a new National Cancer Screening registry.
 This registry will send additional reminder letters and information, and helps to monitor your results.

 You can call the NCSR contact centre on 1800 627 701 which will enable you to:

 - Check the dates of your previous and next tests

 - Change the date of your next test